jazzyf17/gitflow/README.md

 git commit - commits it to the local repository git push-pushes your changes from local to the remote repository git pull - pulls from remote repository

+git clone - clones the repository

+git fetch - download objects and refs from another repository